telicent-oss/telicent-frontend-cli/README.md

 This tool offers a collection of common commands and configurations that enable a consistent eveloper experience across Telicent projects.
 When integrated into a project, it provides two main benefits:
 1. It automatically checks and updates project files, such as ensuring the [CLI's standardised GitHub PR template](https://github.com/telicent-oss/telicent-frontend-cli/blob/doc/oss-narrative/.github/pull_request_template.md) is in place
-2. It exposes utility commands (via `yarn tefe <command>` ), for instance `yarn tefe npmrc-authtoken` allows you to pass sensitive tokens from `.npmrc`, to Docker build commands with extra safeguards
+2. It exposes utility commands (via `yarn tefe <command>` ), for instance `yarn tefe npmrc-authtoken` allows you to pass sensitive tokens from `.npmrc`, to Docker build commands, with extra safeguards

 ## Usage